 - I will warn you that these metal lids like in the photos above, have pros and cons.
 They allow pressure to build up, creating bubbly effervescent kefir, but they can explode if the pressure is not released occasionally.
 Plastic lids are "self-burping", which if you are away from home for over 8 hours, I would recommend using.
 The down side is the plastic lids do not let the pressure build quite enough in my opinion so kefir is not quite as bubbly.
 Sometimes I switch between both, depending if I am planning to be gone.

 - To reiterate- During the 2nd phase, the water kefir is creating gas and building pressure, which you want it to do - this makes it nice and bubbly, but with the metal lids, you must let out some of the pressure, "burping it" every 6-8 hours or so, so the lid doesn't bend or blast open (yes this happened to me).
 With a plastic lid, it stays on fine, it self burps, but it's less bubbly.

 - After 24 hours, the fruit will float to the the surface and it's time to refrigerate it.
 Burp it, place it in the fridge.
 Once it's chilled, give it a try.
 You can strain this and put it in a different pourable container, or just strain as you pour, leaving the fruit in for maximum infusion.
 Up to you.

 - The kefir grains that you strained out earlier should be stored in a smaller jar, in the extra kefir water you will have after you merge the two jars into one.
-You can refrigerate them and feed with a teaspoon of sugar, every week --or if trying to grow more grains to give away, store the jar on the counter, feeding every couple of days.
+You can refrigerate them and feed with a teaspoon or two of sugar, every week --or if trying to grow more grains to give away, store the jar on the counter, feeding every couple of days.
 They grow faster at room temp, and grow slower in the fridge.
 They are happiest when they are actually making water kefir, so I usually make a jar a week.